xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 ## Matching of term

-We can use `match` to construct a term against a given type.
+We can use `match` to construct a term against a given datatype.

 ```
 match (<type>) {